 While I was researching for this post, I learned a lot by reading The Little Book of Hygge by Meik Wiking.
 It’s a quick read, and I think it would make a wonderful gift for just about anyone!

-Box up a copy of this book along with a candle, some tea or cocoa, and a pair of warm and cosy socks.
+Box up a copy of this book along with a candle, some tea or cocoa, and a pair of warm and cozy socks.
 This little hygge “starter kit” is sure to be cherished and appreciated!

 What are some of the ways you already embrace hygge during the wintertime?